 The palace is in a park laid out in formal French style, with low hedges and gravel walks extending into woodland.
 Among the ancient tree stands are three fascinating pavilions.
 The Amalienburg hunting lodge is a rococo gem built by François Cuvilliés.
 The detailed stucco work of the little Amalienburg creates an atmosphere of courtly high life, making clear that the pleasures of the chase did not always take place outdoors.
-Of the lodges, only Amalienburg is open in winter.
 In the lavishly appointed kennels you'll see that even the dogs lived in luxury.
 The Pagodenburg was built for slightly informal royal tea parties.
-Its elegant French exterior disguises an Asian-influenced interior, in which exotic teas from India and China were served.
+Its elegant French exterior conceals an Asian-influenced interior, in which exotic teas from India and China were served.
 Swimming parties were held in the Badenburg, Europe's first post-Roman heated pool.
-Take Tram 17 or Bus 51 from the city center to the Schloss Nymphenburg stop.